nothings/single_file_libs/README.md

 32-bit and 64-bit platforms.
 There is preference for libraries that are C, public domain and single-file.
 However, we have not personally verified that any specific library is as advertised, or is quality software.

+### New libraries and corrections

+We accept submissions for new libraries and corrections if information for a library below is wrong.
+Consider either opening a Pull Request, a new Issue or drop a message in our discord channel: https://discord.gg/2fZVEym The server is meant to be a pleasant space to chat about C, C++, Libs authoring and Game development specifically.

 ### Rules

 - Libraries must be usable from C or C++, ideally both.